Choosing the Right Enterprise LMS for Your Organization

 Free trials and demos: How to assess before committing

-Testing an LMS through trials and demos is a vital step for making smart decisions.
+Testing an LMS through a free trial or demo is a vital step for making smart decisions.
 The assessment period usually runs 30-90 days.
 During this time, organizations should test:

 • User interface functionality